Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

-Due to the aforementioned degeneracies (see Section~\ref{slte}), the product between the kinetic temperature and gas density on one hand, and CO column density and $\phi$ on the other hand, are better constrained than individual parameters.
-These products lead to the values for gas pressure and total gas mass listed in Table~\ref{tab:radex}.
-Taking into account the lensing magnification factor, the inferred gas mass for non-LTE models is in good agreement with the mass derived from $L_{CO}^{'}$ (Table~\ref{tab:sfr}).
-The credible regions for $\phi$ suggest that the size of the emitting region could be larger than assumed for the LTE models, which would also correspond to a larger area characterized by lower gas density and pressure than the LTE case.
+Due to the aforementioned degeneracies (see Section~\ref{slte}), the product of the kinetic temperature and gas density on one hand, and CO column density and $\phi$ on the other hand, are better constrained than individual parameters.
+These products are linearly proportional to the gas pressure and total gas mass, respectively, quantities which are listed in Table~\ref{tab:radex}.

-The properties of these models can be compared by calculating the $total$ CO luminosity, summed over all transitions in the model, as a proxy for the indicators of the star formation rate and efficiency.
-The ratios $L_{IR}$/$L_{CO}^{'}$ for each model listed in Table~\ref{tab:radex} suggest that the star formation efficiency is higher for the LTE models.
-Using the correlation between total $L_{CO}$ and $L_{IR}$ derived for a mixed sample of nearby and high redshift galaxies by \citet{Bayet2009}, we find that the total $L_{CO}$ obtained by integrating the models will overpredict the measured $L_{IR}$ in both cases, but are consistent within the scatter.
-The deviation between the predicted and measured $L_{IR}$ is larger for model m02, slightly disfavoring this solution.
-While the LTE models tend to underpredict the total gas masses, the non-LTE models potentially underpredict the total infrared luminosity.